SabrinaGir/etch-a-sketch/README.md

 - need to get button to change color -- SOLVED

-- add opacity feature
+- add opacity feature - DONE

-- weird lines appear between certain rows; doesn't seem to affect much though
+- weird lines appear between certain rows; doesn't seem to affect much though - SOLVED
+    - i removed the height of the game area in CSS so that it can choose its own